Femicide: United Kingdom

 In 2023, Labour MP for domestic abuse, Jess Phillips, received significant criticism from gender critical activists for naming the trans-girl, Brianna Ghey as a victim of femicide, stating that this inclusion was "an insult to the memory of the women and children tragically killed this year".

-Black women are significantly overrepresented among victims of femicide - In 2024, there were growing concerns of black femicides within the UK.
-Black women and girls in recent statistics were more likely than those of other races to be killed by their partners, family members or non-intimate people in Greater London.
+In 2024, there were growing concerns of black femicides within the UK as black women and girls in recent statistics were more likely than those of other races to be killed by their partners, family members or non-intimate people in Greater London; they faced not only higher rates but also formed the majority of victims.
 2022 data from the Metropolitan Police showed that Black women made up 43% of femicide victims despite just 14% of the London population being Black.
 This was a significant increase from 2021, when just 12% of femicide victims were Black.
 The figures of black femicide rose to 62% in 2023.
-Southall Black Sisters and the Femicide Census had been critical of the Metropolitan Police and mayor, Sadiq Khan, for undermining such killings targetting exclusively on black women.
+Southall Black Sisters and the Femicide Census had been critical of the Metropolitan Police and mayor, Sadiq Khan, for undermining such killings targeting exclusively black women.

 In 2025, recent studies from the Femicide Census indicated that there had been more mothers killed by their sons than women by strangers.
 These types of femicides are hidden and the census said that there is still insufficient help available for women and girls facing violence from their families, including mothers by their sons.
 Out of 121 women killed by men in 2022, 12% were by sons whilst 11% were by someone unknown.